-- In GSM and UMTS since 1991, upcoming for WLAN - Represents contract between subscriber & network operator - Authorises a "phone" to use the network by linking it to a subscription - By November 2014 more than 7.2 billion mobile-cellular subscriptions [ITU2014, GSMAI2014] - More countries with SIM infrastructure (219, 2013-Q3) than with McDonald's (118, 2013-Q3) and more than UN member states (193, 2013-Q3) [GSM2013, McDonalds2013, UN2013] - More and more called "Subscriber Identification Module" to reflect progress in the general field of Identity Management b) What does the Subscriber Identity Module contain?
+In GSM and UMTS since 1991, upcoming for WLAN

+Represents contract between subscriber & network operator

+Authenticates and authorizes a "phone" to use the network by linking it to a subscription (authentication)

+More and more called "Subscriber Identification Module" to reflect progress in the general field of Identity Management (identification)

+b) What does the Subscriber Identity Module contain?
 Which of these contents are protected, which are not and why?